 - 2. Grout.
-Where wall tile is used in the shell and core spaces of a medical office building, epoxy grout is required. - 3.
+Where wall tile is used in the shell and core spaces of an office building, standard grout is permitted and shall be sealed. - 3.
 Substrate.
 Wall tile shall be backed with cementitious board, unless otherwise approved in writing by BJC Corporate Architect and BJC Design Project Manager. - 4.
 Lighting on tile wall surfaces.
 Where designs include lighting a ceramic tile wall, location of such lighting fixtures shall not be directly above the tile.
 Severe lighting angles can create shadowing and cause the tile installation to appear out of plane and corners out of alignment (lippage).
 Therefore, where tile will be washed with light, locate the wall washing fixtures a minimum of 12" horizontally from the wall. - 5.
 Layout.
-Layout tile designs and patterns so that cut tiles are no less than 2" in any dimension. - C. Vinyl wall coverings are only permitted in the shell and core rooms of a medical office with approval from BJC Director of Design.
+Layout tile designs and patterns so that cut tiles are no less than 2" in any dimension. - C. Consult with BJC Director of Design for use of vinyl wall coverings.
 Where encountered in renovation projects, Design Professional shall coordinate with BJC Design Project Manager for extent of removal, including areas that may be beyond the immediate scope and limits of construction.